Deploying SCF

 cd /path/to/your-function

-# Build image (must specify linux/amd64 platform)
+# Build the image (must specify the linux/amd64 platform)

 docker build --platform linux/amd64 -t your-function:v1 .

-Step 2: Push Image
+Step 2: Push the image

-# Tag image
+# Tag an image.

-docker tag [imageId] <registry-domain>/your-namespace/your-function:[tag]
+docker tag [imageId] <registry>/your-namespace/your-function:[tag]

-# Push image
+# Push the image

-docker push <registry-domain>/your-namespace/your-function:[tag]
+docker push <registry>/your-namespace/your-function:[tag]

-Step 3: Configure and Deploy
+Step 3: Configure and deploy

 Configure imageConfig in cloudbaserc.json: